geerlingguy/ansible-role-svn2git/README.md

-# Ansible Role: Svn2Git
+# Ansible Role: KDE's Svn2Git

-Installs Svn2Git, a tool for quickly and easily converting SVN repositories to Git repositories, on any RHEL/CentOS Linux system.
+Installs KDE's Svn2Git, a tool for quickly and easily converting SVN repositories to Git repositories, on any RHEL/CentOS Linux system.

 ## Requirements